 Serotonin (5-hydroxytryptamine) has a central role in the pathophysiology of a migraine.
 Its metabolism is abnormal in patients with a migraine, and intravenous administration of 5-hydroxytryptamine can alleviate migraine attacks.
 Antimigraine drugs share the ability to activate 5-hydroxytryptamine receptors.
 Headaches, a prominent feature of a migraine, are believed to result from the following: excessive dilatation of extracerebral cranial (dural or meningeal) arteries, arteriovenous shunts, or both; neurogenic dural plasma extravasation; or a combination of these mechanisms.
-Sumatriptan (3-[2-(dimethylamino)ethyl]-N-methylindole-5-methanesulfonamide) is a selective agonist of 5–hydroxytryptamine1—like receptors that blocks plasma leakage from the dura and venous sinuses.
-This is stimulated by perivascular trigeminal fibers that release substance P, calcitonin G-related peptide, and neurokinin A. This pain mechanism may provide the final common pathway for other cephalgias and migraines, which explains the overlap and similarities between different headache syndromes.
-Subcutaneous administration of sumatriptan, however, results in rapid attainment of peak plasma levels.
+Sumatriptan (3-[2-(dimethylamino)ethyl]-N-methylindole-5-methanesulfonamide) is a selective agonist of 5-hydroxytryptamine1-like receptors that block plasma leakage from the dura and venous sinuses, stimulated by perivascular trigeminal fibers that release substance P, calcitonin G-related peptide, and neurokinin A. This pain mechanism may provide the final common pathway for other cephalgias and migraines, which explains the overlap and similarities between different headache syndromes.
+Subcutaneous administration of sumatriptan, however, results in the rapid attainment of peak plasma levels.

-An acute dose of sumatriptan (100 micrograms/kg) decreases the 5-HT synthesis rate in many brain regions including the dorsal raphe nucleus.
+An acute dose of sumatriptan (100 micrograms/kg) decreases the 5-HT synthesis rate in many brain regions, including the dorsal raphe nucleus.
 Chronically, sumatriptan (300 micrograms/kg per day) induced significant increases in the 5-HT synthesis rate in many projection areas but did not affect the dorsal raphe nucleus.

 Oral, intranasal, and subcutaneous routes of sumatriptan administration are contraindicated in patients with severe hepatic treatment.
 It is also contradicted in patients receiving concurrent MAO type A inhibitors or within two weeks of discontinuing an MAO type A inhibitor.
 Patients with signs and symptoms of ischemic heart disease are relatively C/I. Ischemic heart disease includes coronary artery vasospasm, MI, Prinzmetal angina, and Angina pectoris.
 Sumatriptan also is contraindicated in patients who use ergotamine and another 5-HT1 agonist concurrently.
-Patients with peripheral vascular disease (also, Ischemic bowel disease), cerebrovascular syndromes, or uncontrolled hypertension have a contraindication to Sumatriptan as well.
+Patients with peripheral vascular disease (also, ischemic bowel disease), cerebrovascular syndromes, or uncontrolled hypertension have a contraindication to Sumatriptan as well.

-The elimination half-life of sumatriptan is 1 to 4 hours, and the therapeutic plasma drug concentrations range from 0.013 to 0.095 mg/L. Sumatriptan daily doses in adults should not exceed 300 mg orally, 40 mg intranasally, 12 mg parenterally and 13 mg transdermally (two patches).
+The elimination half-life of sumatriptan is 1 to 4 hours, and the therapeutic plasma drug concentrations range from 0.013 to 0.095 mg/L. Sumatriptan daily doses in adults should not exceed 300 mg orally, 40 mg intranasally, 12 mg parenterally, and 13 mg transdermally (two patches).

-Patients with migraine are usually managed with an interprofessional team that consists of a neurologist, nurse practitioner, primary care provider, pharmacist, and the emergency department physician.
+Patients with migraine are usually managed by an interprofessional team that consists of a neurologist, nurse practitioner, primary care provider, pharmacist, and the emergency department physician.
 When patients present with an acute migraine attack, one of the drugs to abort the attack is sumatriptan.
 The drug is an effective and well-tolerated treatment for a migraine when given intravenously, subcutaneously, or orally.
 However, when prescribers of sumatriptan must be fully aware of its CNS adverse effects.
 It can cause mild sedative effects such as sleepiness or fatigue.
-Sumatriptan can alter blood pressure and the subcutaneous injection results in transient stinging at the site of injection.
+Sumatriptan can alter blood pressure, and the subcutaneous injection results in transient stinging at the site of injection.
 Sumatriptan is also associated with a high rate of recurrent headaches and precipitate the reversible cerebral vasoconstriction syndrome.
 To be on the safe side, it is important to start at the lowest dose and administer it orally.
-(Level V)
+[Level V]

 |||Ishii M,Katoh H,Imawaka M,Kasai H,Ishibashi M, [Therapeutic Effects of Intranasal Sumatriptan for Cluster Headache].
 Yakugaku zasshi : Journal of the Pharmaceutical Society of Japan.
 2019; [PubMed PMID: 30606916]|